-Why Use Docker on VMware?
+Why You Should Use Docker on VMware

 The Docker platform has been making waves throughout the IT industry for the past few years, with an increased use to more than 47 percent in 2018.
 With this growth, questions naturally arise surrounding how containerization will affect virtualization platform use.
 Here, we will explore how VMware can support a Docker Enterprise edition implementation and, perhaps more importantly, why you might make that choice.

 Platforms like VMware have been the foundation of enterprise IT solutions for so long that changing things up may seem daunting.
 It does not have to be so formidable though, as using both Docker and VMWare have proven to offer numerous benefits.

 In order to use the Docker platform to aid your digital transformation, but still leverage the efficiencies of VMware, there are three key areas to consider:

 Docker is an application container orchestration (or management) program.
 Containers are not virtualized systems but separate application processes and their data from other (isolated) containerized processes.
 A container contains all the libraries, utilities, and components of the program needed to run your application.

 Inside a Docker host, all the Docker containers run on a single OS, sharing widely used resources from that OS.
 Sharing resources means the application container is far smaller than the complete virtualized operating system produced in VMware vSphere.
 Simply start an application on the Docker host (with some insulation features enabled).
 Usually containers can be released in seconds and not minutes.

 VMware provides a wide range of items, from those that handle data centers and clouds to those that virtualize one program.
 However, we will only be referring to VMware vSphere in this article, which is used to virtualize entire operating systems such as Linux and Windows servers.